Acetoshi/OpenPlotter/README.md

 - OpenBuilds V-Slot Gantry Kits 20 mm (x3) [These little guys](https://openbuildspartstore.com/v-slot-gantry-kit-20mm/)

 - zipTies : a lot

+## Electronics

+- Arduino UNO (x1)

+- Arduino CNC Shield V3 (x1)

+- Stepstick A4988 - Stepper motor driver (x4)

+- NEMA 17 stepper motor (x4)

+- 150W(mini) 24V Power Supply (x1)

+- A fan to keep the drivers cool

 # Software

-This machine uses GRBL, the configuration file is in the software folder.
+This machine uses [GRBL](https://github.com/gnea/grbl) as a firmware, the configuration file is in the software folder.
+In order to send G-code to the machine we use [Universal G-Code Sender](https://winder.github.io/ugs_website/) on a laptop.